fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The sun will come close to mankind and people will start to sweat according to their sinfulness. others will be in sweat by their ankles, some will be in sweat up their chest, some will drown completely in their sweat.

+The righteus people will be protected from the terror.
-How long will the Day of Judgement be? sura Hajj 47, on a day as long as 50 thousand years.
-Magarij

-surah Sajda verse 5.
-There shall be an ascent 1000 years.

-ibn Abbas said "La adri" -- "I do not know".

-For the mumin the Day will be like the time between Asr and Maghrib.
+How long will the Day of Judgement be?
+Sura Hajj 47, on a day as long as 50 thousand years.
+Magarij.
+Surah Sajda verse 5 "There shall be an ascent 1000 years".
+Answering to this question Ibn Abbas said "La adri" -- "I do not know".
+For the mumeen the Day will be like the time between Asr and Maghrib.

 Hadith from Abu Huraira:
 > Anyone who owns gold or silver that he doesn't pay zakat on it, that zakat will turn into fire that will be used to burn his sides in a day that will stretch to 50 thousand years.
 Then he will see whether he will go to Heaven or Hell.

 There are different interpretations.
 There is clearly evidence that for some people the Day of Judgement will be a very difficult and long day.

 Hadith:
 > Whoever wants to see the day in vivid detail as if you are looking at it, let him read Shamsu Qubirat and Fatarat.